ajarara/zulip-coffeebot/README.md

 - dispatch

-Takes a directive.
-From there it'll dispatch on the command attribute, passing arguments to the whatever command gets mapped.
+Takes a Directive and dispatch on the command attribute.
+Pass arguments to whatever the command gets mapped to.

 - attempt_queue

 Check if the collective is closed.
+If it's not closed, check if it should be.
 Check the queue for events.
 If there is anything in the queue, pop it off, apply dispatch on it.

+- should_close

+As of now: check if the collective is stale (time remaining on the timeout), check if the collective is full.
+Return either of these.

+- is_stale

+Just checks timeout.
+This method probably errs on too much separation.

+- is_full

+Checks if the size of the collective exceeds max_size (default 5).

+- Completely irrelevant:

 - \_\_len__